huggingface/blog/rlhf.md

 - [Deep Reinforcement Learning from Human Preferences](https://proceedings.neurips.cc/paper/2017/hash/d5e2c0adad503c91f91df240d0cd4e49-Abstract.html) (Christiano et al. 2017): RLHF applied on preferences between Atari trajectories.
 - [Deep TAMER: Interactive Agent Shaping in High-Dimensional State Spaces](https://ojs.aaai.org/index.php/AAAI/article/view/11485) (Warnell et al. 2018): Extends the TAMER framework where a deep neural network is used to model the reward prediction.

-And here is a snapshot of the growing set of papers that show RLHF's performance for LMs:
+And here is a snapshot of the growing set of "key" papers that show RLHF's performance for LMs:
 - [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593) (Zieglar et al. 2019): An early paper that studies the impact of reward learning on four specific tasks.
 - [Learning to summarize with human feedback](https://proceedings.neurips.cc/paper/2020/hash/1f89885d556929e98d3ef9b86448f951-Abstract.html) (Stiennon et al., 2020): RLHF applied to the task of summarizing text.
 Also, [Recursively Summarizing Books with Human Feedback](https://arxiv.org/abs/2109.10862) (OpenAI Alignment Team 2021), follow on work summarizing books.
 - [WebGPT: Browser-assisted question-answering with human feedback](https://arxiv.org/abs/2112.09332) (OpenAI, 2021): Using RLHF to train an agent to navigate the web.